FCC calls hours-long T-Mobile service outage 'unacceptable'

 NEW YORK (AP) — The head of the U.S. communications regulator said T-Mobile's nationwide, hours-long outage Monday was “unacceptable” and that the Federal Communications Commission will investigate.

 T-Mobile, one of the country's three largest cellphone service providers, said it had a “voice and text wireless issue" that began around noon EDT Monday.
 The company said at 1 a.m.
-Tuesday that all problems should be resolved.
+Tuesday that all problems had been resolved.

 The company blamed an internet-traffic issue that caused problems with its network for the outage.